Robert Bridges: Literary work

 As a poet Bridges stands rather apart from the current of modern English verse, but his work has had great influence in a select circle, by its restraint, purity, precision and delicacy yet strength of expression.
 It embodies a distinct theory of prosody.
 Bridges's faith underpinned much of his work.

-In the book Milton's Prosody, he took an empirical approach to examining Milton's use of blank verse, and developed the controversial theory that Milton's practice was essentially syllabic.
+In the book Milton's Prosody (1889), he took an empirical approach to examining Milton's use of blank verse, and developed the controversial theory that Milton's practice was essentially syllabic.
 He considered free verse to be too limiting, and explained his position in the essay "Humdrum and Harum-Scarum".
 His own efforts to "free" verse resulted in the poems he called "Neo-Miltonic Syllabics", which were collected in New Verse (1925).
 The metre of these poems was based on syllables rather than accents, and he used the principle again in the long philosophical poem The Testament of Beauty (1929), for which he was appointed to the Order of Merit in that year.
 His best-known poems, however, are to be found in the two earlier volumes of Shorter Poems (1890, 1894).
 He also wrote verse plays, with limited success, and literary criticism, including a study of the work of John Keats.

 Bridges's poetry was privately printed in the first instance, and was slow in making its way beyond a comparatively small circle of his admirers.
 His best work is to be found in his Shorter Poems (1890), and a complete edition (to date) of his Poetical Works (6 vols.) was published in 1898–1905.

 Despite being made poet laureate in 1913, Bridges was never a very well-known poet and only achieved his great popularity shortly before his death with The Testament of Beauty.
 However, his verse evoked response in many great British composers of the time.
 Among those to set his poems to music were Hubert Parry, Gustav Holst and later Gerald Finzi.

 During the First World War, Bridges joined the group of writers assembled by Charles Masterman as part of Britain's War Propaganda Bureau at Wellington House.

 At Oxford, Bridges befriended Gerard Manley Hopkins, who is now considered a superior poet but who owes his present fame to Bridges's efforts in arranging the posthumous publication (1918) of his verse.

-Bridges received advice from the young phonetician David Abercrombie on the reformed spelling system he was devising for the publication of his collected essays (later published in seven volumes by Oxford University Press, with the help of the distinguished typographer Stanley Morison, who designed the new letters).
-Thus Robert Bridges contributed to phonetics and he was also a founder member of the Society for Pure English.